Why Do I Have Intrusive Thoughts During Sex?

 Intrusive thoughts are a symptom of formally diagnosable anxiety, but even people who don't suffer from anxiety can experience something similar during sex.
 Regardless of origins and pathology, these are thoughts that take you away from the present moment and probably stress or upset you.

-Is this self-sabotage or is there some purpose for these thoughts?
+Is this self-sabotage or is there some purpose for intrusive thoughts during sex or climax?

 "Self-protective mechanisms, like intrusive thoughts, give us a little space," said sex therapist and author Martha Kauppi.
 "If I'm worried about my sexual performance or what my partner thinks about me during sex, it's going to back me out of that situation.
 I experience less vulnerability and less of an immersive experience and less pleasure.
 The brain is trying to protect [me] from something negative that happened in the past or something that might happen.
 Intrusive thoughts are like a sort of loopy warning system."